-Your lease application asks for discriminatory information
+Your rental application asks for discriminatory information

-One of the most common problems we see on lease applications is over-enthusiastic information gathering.
+One of the most common problems we see on rental applications is over-enthusiastic information gathering.
 Many people believe in “bigger is better” and that more information collected translates to a more successful tenant screening process.
 This is far from true.
 In fact, a better mindset would be “less is more”.
 That means collecting only the information that is directly relevant to the decision you’ll be making and nothing more.

 Limiting the information you collect has two important benefits:

 - Reducing the sensitive information you handle so you don’t have to worry about the responsibility of properly safeguarding extra information.

 - Lowering the chance of discrimination claims from disgruntled tenants.
 If you don’t collect any information that can be used in a discriminatory manner, how can you possibly engage in discrimination?

 For the purposes of this article, we will focus on the anti-discrimination perspective.

 Most tenant application forms we see follow similar patterns of asking for questionable information.
 Here are the top questions that should not be included on the lease application you use:

 1. Social Security Number.
 First of all, many applicants do not have an SSN (some have ITIN, etc.).
 To require a SSN on a lease application could be seen as discriminating against applicants based on their immigration status.
 Second, you need to take a moment to think about why you’re asking for an applicant’s SSN.

 Most agents and landlords today use some form of online tenant screening that allows tenants to input their own SSNs to generate screening reports.
 That means you don’t need the SSN to run screening reports.